 Bonds of NRG rose to records and returned 1.5 percent last week, exceeding the 1.24 percent return of speculative-grade peers, after the Princeton, New Jersey-based utility said it would buy its second-largest competitor.
 Moody’s Investors Service maintained a “negative” outlook for NRG as Standard & Poor’s and Fitch Ratings said NRG risked a downgrade.

-While GenOn has lower ratings and $2.53 billion of bonds (GEN) that investors can redeem at a premium in a takeover, NRG said it expects to boost free cash flow by $300 million and trim debt by at least $1 billion.
+While GenOn has lower ratings and $2.53 billion of bonds (GEN:US) that investors can redeem at a premium in a takeover, NRG said it expects to boost free cash flow by $300 million and trim debt by at least $1 billion.
 The addition of Houston-based GenOn’s assets and cash will add protection for NRG’s creditors.

 Bondholders “are picking up a whole bunch more asset coverage and they’re picking up a lot more asset diversity, and there’s no financing requirement, so you’re not adding any more net debt,” Andy DeVries, a New York-based analyst at CreditSights Inc., said in a telephone interview.
 “By making this acquisition, you improve your financials.”